ncri/ajaxify_rails/README.md

       view_context.my_fancy_widget
     end

-### Reference: All Javascript Options and Callbacks

-Here is a reference of all options and callbacks you can set on the client side via Ajaxify.<i>option_or_callback</i> = :

-    Option/Callback        Default      Description

-    active                 true         Switches Ajaxify on or off.
-Needs to be set before Ajaxify.init(). content_container     'main'        Id of the container to insert the main content into ("yield wrapper"). base_paths             null         Base path segments for applications with root url redirects.
-                                        Needs to be set before Ajaxify.init().
+### Ajaxify Events

+Ajaxify provides a few jQuery events you can bind to:

+* `ajaxify:before_load` => Triggered before the ajaxify request is started.
+Params: `url`.
+* `ajaxify:content_loaded` => Triggered after an ajaxify request finished successfully.
+Params: `data, status, jqXHR, url`.
-    on_before_load         null         Callback: Called before the ajaxify request is started. on_success             null         Callback: Called when an ajaxify requests finished successfully. on_success_once        null         Callback: Like on_success but only called once. handle_extra_content   null         Callback: Called before extra content is stripped from the Ajax request's response.
+* `ajaxify:content_inserted` => Triggered after an ajaxify request finished but before extra content is stripped from the response.

-    flash_types            ['notice']   Flash types your Rails app uses.
-E.g. ['notice', 'warning', 'error'] flash_effect           null         Callback: Called for each flash type after flash is set. clear_flash_effect     null         Callback: Called for each flash type whenever flash message is not present

-Also check the example app source code for usage: https://github.com/ncri/ajaxify_rails_demo_app
+* `ajaxify:flash_displayed` => Triggered after a flash message is displayed.
+Parameters: `flash_type`.

+### Javascript

+Put your javascript into an `ajaxify:content_loaded` event handler, to make sure it is executed after content has loaded via Ajaxify.
+You can't use dom ready for example as that only gets triggered for full page relaods.

+### Toggle Ajaxify

+You can temporarily deactivate Ajaxify by calling `Ajaxify.activate(false)`.
+You can switch it on again with `Ajaxify.activate()`.

 ## Contributing